caesiumtea/entropic-garden/entropic-garden/notes/witch-game.md

 const dailyChances = 3 // how many times per day player can gather resources or click a place on a map

 // update on each day start
-days //how many days left to play
+daysLeft //how many days left to play

 // reset on each day start
 numExploresToday // how many times we have clicked a map spot so far today